honghulabs/DockerKeras/README.md

 ## Advanced Usage of the Command Line

 ### Avoid Giving Your Script Extra GPUs
-Here's a mistake: the script sees two available GPUs.
-However, we ask it to use only one of the available GPUs for training:
+Here's a mistake: we create a docker container that sees two available GPUs and we however use only one of the available GPUs for training (specifying ```--num_gpu=1```):

 ```bash
 # Switch to your home directory.